 Small, thinly armoured and under-gunned, the first tanks of World War Two were light-weights when compared to the lumbering beasts that would lurch off production lines within a few short years.
 Consider the Panzer II – the backbone of Germany’s tank corps for the invasions of Poland and France.
-The 16-foot long light tank carried a paltry 20 mm main gun and weighed in at a measly 9 tons.
-Within four years, Germany would be developing tanks like the Tiger II – a comparative monster that weighed nearly 70 tons — seven times more than the Mk.
-II Panzer.
-Also known as the King Tiger, it carried an 88 mm main gun, had a crew of five and was protected by up to 18 cm (more than half a foot) of armour plating in places.
-A true giant, the Tiger II would have been dwarfed by even larger tanks had the war lasted long enough.
-Here are a few of the super tanks that were in the works.
+The 16-foot long light tank carried a paltry 20-mm main gun and weighed in at a measly 9 tons.
+Within four years, Germany would be developing tanks like the Tiger II – a comparative monster of nearly 70 tons — seven times more than the earlier Mk.
+II.
+Also known as the King Tiger, the new war machine carried an 88-mm main gun, had a crew of five and was protected by up to 18 cm (more than half a foot) of armour plating in some places.
+A true giant, the Tiger II would actually have been dwarfed by even larger tanks had the war lasted long enough.

 The T-28 (see picture at the top), designated the Super-Heavy Tank in 1946, was originally planned to plow through fixed German defences like the Siegfried Line, while also making short work of the King Tiger.
 The Allies also hoped the T-28 would take part in Operation Downfall, the invasion of Japan.
-Also known as the T-95 105 mm Gun Motor Carriage, the T-28 was 36 feet long (10 feet longer than the King Tiger) and weighed nearly 100 tons.
+Also known as the T-95 105-mm Gun Motor Carriage, the T-28 was 36 feet long (10 feet longer than the King Tiger) and weighed nearly 100 tons.
 Without a rotating turret, the T-28 was more like a self-propelled gun or a tank destroyer than a conventional tank.
-Due to its immense size, it had a top speed of 8 mph and an impractical range of less than 20 miles.
+Due to its immense size, it had a top speed of just 8 mph and an impractical range of less than 20 miles.
 Only two of the tanks were ever built and neither of those were constructed in time for the end of the war.
-One was dismantled after VJ Day, the other abandoned in a depot at a U.S. army base.
+One was dismantled after VJ Day, the other abandoned in a depot on a stateside U.S. Army base.
 It was rediscovered in 1974 and would go onto to be exhibited at Kentucky’s Patton Museum of Cavalry and Armor.

 France was defeated by Nazi Germany before it could put its 140-ton FCM F1 tank into production.
 Had it been manufactured, the FCM F1 would have easily been one of the largest tanks ever to rumble across a battlefield.
 The double turret tank was crewed by nine.
-The main turret featured a 90 mm gun.
-A smaller, lower set forward turret carried six machine guns and a 47 mm cannon.
+The main turret featured a 90-mm gun.
+A smaller, lower set forward turret carried six machine guns and a 47-mm cannon.
 A classic example of generals planning on fighting the previous war, the FCM F1 was designed not to battle other tanks but to roll through First World War-era fixed fortifications.
 At the war’s outset France hoped to have enough of the tanks ready to break through enemy border defences beyond the Maginot Line and drive right into Nazi Germany.
 The offensive, which was planned for 1941, was preempted by the 1940 invasion of France, a campaign that saw German army use its lighter tanks to drive around the heavily fortified Maginot Line.
 The only FMC F1 to be produced was a wooded mock up.

 By far The heaviest tank ever to be constructed was Germany’s Panzer VIII.
 And is designers weren’t without a sense of humour – they named the 180-ton goliath Maus (or mouse).
 Had the Maus’ manufacturing plant not been overrun by the Soviets in 1945, the Germans would have built more than just the single prototype.
-It featured two heavy guns in its turret: a 75 mm cannon along with an unbeatable 128 mm anti-armour weapon capable of destroying any other tank in use on the battlefield.
+It featured two heavy guns in its turret: a 75-mm cannon along with an unbeatable 128-mm anti-armour weapon capable of destroying any other tank in use on the battlefield.
 Too heavy for any bridge, the Maus would have had to cross rivers submerged.
 Anticipating this, designers made the tank watertight and equipped it with a snorkel.

 Even the mighty Maus would have been no match for Germany’s proposed Landkreuzers.
 More like navy destroyers on treads, these enormous 1,000-ton tanks would have made the Maus look like a child’s model by comparison.
 The L1000, designed in 1942 by engineers at Krupp, was planned to be more than 100 feet long and nearly as tall as a four-story building.
-Designated as the Ratte (or rat), the L1000 would have needed a crew of 40 to operate its two 280 mm guns, as well as a 128 mm cannon.
+Designated as the Ratte (or rat), the L1000 would have needed a crew of 40 to operate its two 280-mm guns, as well as a 128-mm cannon.
 It also would have carried its own battery of eight anti aircraft guns.
-Powered by up to eight marine diesel engines, the kind used to run e-boats and u-boats, the Ratte was intended to travel at speeds approaching 40 km/h and might have had a range of 200 kms.
+Powered by up to eight marine diesel engines, the kind used to run e-boats and U-boats, the Ratte was intended to travel at speeds approaching 40 km/h and might have had a range of 200 kms.
 An even larger L1500 was proposed that would have dwarfed even the Ratte.
 Dubbed the Monster, the 1700-ton, 150-foot long beast would have